 At the turn of the twentieth century, many observers considered suicide to be a worldwide social problem that had reached epidemic proportions.
-This idea was especially powerful in Mexico City, where tragic and violent deaths in public urban spaces seemed commonplace in a city undergoing rapid modernization.
+In Mexico City, violent deaths in public spaces were commonplace in a city undergoing rapid modernization.
 Crime rates mounted, corpses piled up in the morgue, and the media reported on sensational cases of murder and suicide.
 More troublesome still, a compelling death wish appeared to grip women and youth.
-Drawing on an extensive range of sources, from judicial records to the popular press, Death in the City examines the cultural meanings of death and self-destruction in modern Mexico.
-The author examines approaches and responses to suicide and death, disproving the long-held belief that Mexicans possessed a cavalier response to death.
+Drawing on a range of sources from judicial records to the popular press, Death in the City investigates the cultural meanings of self-destruction in modern Mexico.
+The author examines responses to suicide and death and disproves the long-held belief that Mexicans possess a cavalier attitude toward suffering.

-Kathryn Sloan is Associate Dean of Fine Arts and Humanities in the J. William Fulbright College of Arts and Sciences at the University of Arkansas.
-She is the author of Runaway Daughters: Seduction, Elopement, and Honor in Modern Mexico and Women’s Roles in Latin America and the Caribbean.
+Kathryn A. Sloan is Associate Dean of Fine Arts and Humanities in the J. William Fulbright College of Arts and Sciences at the University of Arkansas.
+She is the author of Runaway Daughters: Seduction, Elopement, and Honor in Nineteenth-Century Mexico and Women’s Roles in Latin America and the Caribbean.

 "Death has been a familiar topic of study for Mexico.
 Historians and other scholars have had a morbid fascination with Mexico’s culture where it pertains to death—there have been studies on death culture, funerals, and graveyards—but suicide has not, until now, attracted much scholarship.
 This is a wonderful and highly innovative work that marks a major contribution to the literature on the histories of suicide and death in modern Mexico."—Sonya Lipsett-Rivera, Professor of History, Carleton University